Boaz Moda'i: Diplomatic career

 Modai joined Israel's foreign ministry in 1988.
 He has served in Israeli embassies in Guatemala, Honduras, Thailand, and London.
 He served as first counselor of Israel's Embassy to the Holy See.
 In that role he acted as political co-ordinator for the visit of Pope John Paul II to Israel in 2000.
 Before moving to Dublin, he spent six years in the Training Bureau of Israel's Ministry of Foreign Affairs in Jerusalem.

-After becoming ambassador to Ireland, he was joined in his work by his wife, Nurit Tinari-Modai (Nurit Tinari Modai), who as of February 2012 serves as Deputy Head of Mission.
+After becoming ambassador to Ireland, he was joined in his work by his wife, Nurit Tinari-Modai (Nurit Tinari Modai), who served as Deputy Head of Mission.